 Why Blockchain Matters?

-After analyzing the scale of the impact of blockchain, the key question is what is blockchain technology and how does it work?
+So what is blockchain technology and how does it work?

 Blockchain Explained: What is Blockchain Technology?